JoshuaG5892/sep10-freedom-project/blog/entry02.md

 ##### 11/7/25

 ### Content
-This week, I researched some of the gadegts that could be used for business, I was looked throguh websites like: (https://www.hoppier.com/blog/office-gadgets-for-productivity) and (https://www.monitask.com/en/blog/ten-must-have-gadgets-for-business-leaders-and-project-managers).
+This week, I researched some of the gadegts that could be used for business, I was looked throguh websites like: [Gadget Website](https://www.hoppier.com/blog/office-gadgets-for-productivity) and [Gadget website 2](https://www.monitask.com/en/blog/ten-must-have-gadgets-for-business-leaders-and-project-managers).
 These are some of the unique gadegts that look and sound interesting:

 * pen sccaners
 * Smart pens